joelhoelting/joel_hoelting_gatsby/src/posts/2018-01-09-comparing-scope-javascript-ruby-python/index.md

 tomato
 ```

 Another way to access variables outside the scope of a method is using instance and class variables.
 Simply prepend `@` or `@@` to the beginning of a variable declaration and the variable will be available inside the method.
 For example: `@vegetable = 'tomato'`.
-However, it important to understand the uses for instance/class variables before using them.
+However, it is important to understand best practices for using instance/class variables before using them.

 How do you think Python handles scope?